jeffkitson-music/jdice2/README.md

 ## :books: About
 Generate a pseudorandom phrase from the bip39 wordlist for passphrases or seed phrases.
 The method uses a coin flip and four six-sided die to generate a key (h1111 - t4362) that's paired with a word on the wordlist.
 In this implementation five dice are used, with the first die simulating the coin flip.
 Even numbers are heads and odds are tails.

 Note: getbip39() is the **only** function that gives a bip39-compliant seed phrase.
 The other functions just pull random words and do **not** implement the last word checksum.
-[This](https://iancoleman.io/bip39/) is a much better tool.
-This repo is really just for learning purposes.
-Please heed the usual warnings about generating passwords and seed phrases securely offline, etc.
+This repo is really just for learning purposes and not intended for serious use.
+Please heed the usual warnings about generating passwords and seed phrases securely offline, etc. Need something full-featured?
+Try Ian Coleman's [bip39 tools](https://iancoleman.io/bip39/).

 Inspiration:
 - [xkcd: correct horse battery staple](https://xkcd.com/936/)